tusharnayan10/tusharnayan10/README.md

 ## ABOUT ME
 - 🎓 I'm currently a *Ph.D Student* in *Computer Science* at **Florida International University, USA**.
-- 👨‍💻 Working as a Graduate Teaching Assistant at Florida International University, FL.
+- 👨‍💻 Working as a Graduate Research Assistant at Florida International University, FL.
 - 🔭 Passionate about research in the areas of Machine Learning Security, Mobile Device Security, IoT Systems Security, and Software Security.
 - 👨‍🎓 I graduated with a *Master's degree* in *Computer Science* from **Florida International University, USA**
-- 👨‍🎓 I have h a Bachelor's degree in *Information Technology* from **Sikkim Manipal University in India.**
+- 👨‍🎓 I have a Bachelor's degree in *Information Technology* from **Sikkim Manipal University in India.**
-- 🔥 I am currently intrigued by the significant impact of Artificial Intelligence and Machine Learning, along with the associated security concerns and vulnerabilities.
+- 🔥 I am intrigued by the significant impact of Artificial Intelligence and Machine Learning, along with the associated security concerns and vulnerabilities.
 - 🤩 Interested in photography, traveling, and gym.
 - 🙊 Windows is the best for Machine Learning.
 - 😄 Pronouns: "Tushar", 😉.